jmspit/leanux/README.md

 | lblk | command-line tool to retrieve block device and filesystem info for administrative use |
 | labbix | Zabbix disk discovery and disk performance statistics for GNU/Linux |

-See [leanux on github pages](https://jmspit.github.io/leanux) for more and source code documentation.
+See [leanux on github pages](https://jmspit.github.io/leanux) for more documentation.
+If you are on github pages now, you can view the doxygen code documentation as [here](doxygen/html/index.html).
 ## Building from source

 Builds should work on any Linux host that satisfies